hyerrakalva/SiteStatusNotifier/README.md

 ## Requirements
 - Python 3.7.x
-- Windows 10 (Linux and macOS support coming soon)
 - An internet connection!
+- Operating Systems:
+    - Windows 10
+    - Linux with the `libnotify` package installed (known as `libnotify-bin` in certain distros)

 ## Using the Site Status Notifier

 ### Setting Up the Tool